 For this edition of the Wish List, British-Barbadian saxophonist, clarinettist and band leader Shabaka Hutchings was invited to fill the Friday evening programme.
-We start the evening with the documentary Minding the Gap, directed by Bing Liu, and end it with a solo concert by Shabaka.
+We start the evening with a solo concert by Shabaka and end it with the documentary Minding the Gap, directed by Bing Liu.
 Before his solo concert, Hutchings will discuss his thoughts on the deeper meaning behind the album Your Queen is A Reptile.

 20:30 - 21:00 : Solo clarinet performance by Shabaka Hutchings

 21:00 - 21:30: Q & A about the album Your Queen is A Reptile

 This album is a provocative, anti-establishment critique of the blind idolatry received by the British monarchy and a call to deconstruct old myths and replace them with more relevant ones.
 In this case, that means honouring the significant contributions made by women of colour throughout history, which are often hidden or overlooked.
 The talk will be hosted and moderated by Reine Elisabeth Nkiambote.

 21:30 - 23:00: Minding the Gap, directed by Bing Liu